tapir-test/tapir-website/_docs/usingtapir/Structuring_your_Code.md

 # Additional Modules

 Of course you could have as many modules as you would like to.
-Modularity is one of Tapir's key paradigms, so we encourage you to build reusable modules.
+Modularity is one of <i>tapir's</i> key paradigms, so we encourage you to build reusable modules.
 These modules are similar to the page module explained above, but the dependencies might differ due to the module's purpose.